kunalparmar/kit-deploymentizer/README.md

 #### Support for Service only

-You can create a service without an associated `deployment` resource by creating a separate `*-svc.mustache` file as the resource and not including the default `resource.svc` section.
+You can create a service without an associated `deployment` resource.
+Include the .svc at the resource level and do not include a resource.file value.

 ## Running